 Using CDN Attribution

-The use of CDN attribution in Kentik is covered in the following topics:
+The use of CDN attribution in Kentik is covered here.

-Note: To use CDN attribution at least one of your DNS servers must be running Kentik's kprobe host agent software (see Host Configuration).
+Note: To use CDN attribution, at least one of your DNS servers must be running Kentik's Universal Agent with the DNS OTT Tap Capability enabled (see Universal Agents).

 Running a CDN query in Data Explorer.